 - The prospect wants to know more about you

-One of the most important goals of a sales meeting is to motivate our customers to purchase our product.
+One of the most important goals for sale reps, especially during a meeting, is to motivate our customers to purchase our product.
 Taking the time to research the client and highlighting common competitor and industry problems means we can come prepared with a tailored “presentation of solutions.”
 This shows the client you’re detailed, thorough and professional.
 However, the problem arises when you find out that your honest intentions and hard work have been used simply to get a better price on your competition.

 - The prospect shows no commitment